 CLINICAL COURSE OF TREATMENT

-- Initiated NUZYRA oral loading dose 450 mg x 2 days and then 300 mg PO QD
+- Initiated with NUZYRA oral loading dose 450 mg x 2 days, then 300 mg PO QD

 PMHx=past medical history; PO=per os; QD=once a day; S/P=status post; WBC=white blood cell; WNL=within normal limits.

 NUZYRA® (omadacycline) is a tetracycline-class antibacterial indicated for the treatment of adult patients with the following infections caused by susceptible microorganisms: